 - Fear of contagion has led to emotional distress, which can manifest as Eating Disorders.

 Due to the pandemic, there has been an increased demand for Eating Disorder treatment, but limited access to care.
 This has created a backlog of patients waiting for treatment, and some people may be struggling without any assistance.
 This puts patients in a dangerous position because the longer an eating disorder goes on, the more damage it can cause.

 What Can Be Done?

 If you are struggling with an Eating Disorder, the best thing you can do is seek professional help as soon as possible.
 Our Licensed Clinical Psychologists at Blair Wellness Group specialize in the treatment of Eating Disorders and can help you address the underlying causes of your disorder.
-We offer a variety of evidence-based therapies, including individual therapy, group therapy, and family therapy.
+We offer a variety of evidence-based treatments, including individual treatment, group treatment, and family treatment.
 Contact us today to learn more!